Let's Build Resiliency from the Roots Up

 Lisa Fazio

 Lisa Fazio is an Irish/Italian American folkloric witch, heretic, herbalist, astrologer, and una donna che aiutana (one who helps).
 Her primary focus is ancestral revival and remembrance within the Italian American diaspora.
 She practices the Folk Catholic and animistic traditions of her Italian ancestors who were the original people of Calabria; the Brutti people, and Benevento; the Samnite people.
 She is a mother of 4 children and Nonna to 2 grandchildren.
-She is the author of the forthcoming book “Della Medicina: The Traditions of Italian American Folk Healing” to be released October 2024.
+She is the author of “Della Medicina: The Traditions of Italian American Folk Healing” to be released October 2024.
+This is her third time speaking at the Plant Cunning Conference as her classes have been highly requested.

 Screenshot 2026-02-01 215002